rushi812/rushi812/README.md

 # Hey 👋, This is Rushiraj Brahmbhatt

-<p align='left'>Around 4+ years of experience in the computer software industry with a demonstrated history of working as web/frontend developer to analysis, design, development, and deployment, of various applications with a primary focus on technologies like HTML5, CSS3, CSS pre-processors like LESS and SASS, JavaScript, JS libraries like ReactJS and Redux.
-I am enthusiastic about learning new technologies to evolve and be a better self.</p>
+Around 3+ years of experience in the computer software industry with a demonstrated history of working as web/frontend developer to analysis, design, development, and deployment, of various applications with a primary focus on technologies like HTML5, CSS3, CSS pre-processors like LESS and SASS, JavaScript, JS libraries like ReactJS and Redux.
+I am enthusiastic about learning new technologies to evolve and be a better self.

 ## 😎 About me